meilisearch/documentation/learn/getting_started/getting_ready_for_production.md

 # Getting ready for production

-This chapter will help you get ready to use Meilisearch in production by covering topics such as instance-wide options and data backup.
+This chapter will help you get ready to use Meilisearch in production by covering topics such as instance-wide options, data backup, and multitenancy.

 ## Instance options